Cyrus-Tan/QF209-Machine-Learning-in-Quantitative-Finance-/README.md

       - Marriott International Inc (NASDAQ: MAR): 55 Transcripts
       - NVIDIA Corp (NASDAQ: NVDA): 55 Transcripts

 3) Stock Price Data retrieved from Yahoo Finance.
-Timeline of data used are from 1 Jan 2010 - 1 October 2023.
+Timeline of data used are from 1 Jan 2010 - 1 Oct 2023.

    -  Consists of the same 5 companies as stated above